-In the next 60 seconds, you’ll discover how one key emotion can make you a more effective executive and a happier, healthier person.
+In the next 60 seconds, you’ll discover how an attitude of gratitude can make you a more effective executive and a happier, healthier person.
 Ready?
 Set.
 Go!

 Your One-Minute Coaching™